PrestaShop/prestashop.github.io/news/_posts/2022-02-09-contributor-interview-lorenz-meyer.md

  - community
  - contribution
 ---
 Have you ever wondered who was hiding behind a GitHub username?
 It’s time to find out!
 Contributor interviews are a great way of getting to know the people who participate in the PrestaShop project.
-This month, meet [Lorenz Meyer](https://github.com/lmeyer1).
+This month, meet Lorenz Meyer aka [@lmeyer1](https://github.com/lmeyer1).

 <img style="border: 1px solid #CCC; float: left; margin: 0 1em 1em 0;" width="180" height="240" src="/assets/images/2022/02/lorenz-meyer.jpg">